 Some research projects may be in collaboration with external agencies, if relevant.

 All teaching staff are active researchers, with projects in the UK and internationally.
 The roles these staff contribute to this course include being advisers to international panels on:

 The Degree Programme Director, Dr Roy Sanderson, is an active research ecologist.
 His research focuses on:

 - Monte-Carlo techniques.

-The School of Natural and Environmental Sciences has an outstanding range of facilities to support our research and teaching, including:
+The School of Natural and Environmental Sciences is spread across several buildings.
+We have an outstanding range of facilities to support your learning and research:

 - fully equipped laboratories